 “Those who appear powerless and insignificant in the eyes of the world [are meek].
 Far from being weak, however, the meek possess an inner strength to restrain anger and discouragement in the midst of adversity.
 Meekness is exemplified in the life of Moses (Num 12:3) and especially Jesus (11:29; 21:5).
 In the end, the meek will inherit the earth (or “the land” as in Ps 37:11).
 This refers either to heaven itself, envisioned as a new Promised Land (Heb 11:16), or to the new creation that is to come (Rom 8:21; Rev 21:1).”—The Ignatius Catholic Study Bible New Testament

-It is by meekness, the virtue of gentleness, that we tame and restrain our anger:
+It is by meekness, the virtue of gentleness, that we tame and properly channel our anger:

 A fool gives full vent to his anger, but a wise man quietly holds it back.—Proverbs 29:11 (RSVCE)